-Around 90% of small payloads, i.e. below 10.0 kg in mass, reaching the end of their mission during the last decade and injected into the LEO protected region operate in orbits which naturally adhere to the space debris mitigation measures.
+Around 93% of small payloads, i.e. below 10.0 kg in mass, reaching the end of their mission during the last decade and injected into the LEO protected region operate in orbits that naturally adhere to the space debris mitigation measures.
 While this is a large fraction compared to higher mass categories, it still implies a growing contingent of small payloads in need of active means to dispose themselves from the LEO protected region.
-The majority of larger payloads reaching the end of their mission during the last decade did so in orbits where they did not successfully removed themselves from.
+The majority of larger payloads reaching the end of their mission since 2010 did so in orbits where they did not successfully removed themselves from.